How to Clear Your Browser Cache and Cookies

 Leave Passwords and Autofill unticked unless you specifically want to remove them—your password manager keeps those safe regardless.

-Safari (Mac and iPhone)
+Step 2: Clear cache in Safari (Mac and iPhone)

 On iPhone: